diegoarevalo8294/Chatroom/README.md

 ## Using it

-Open `client.html` in a browser (just double-click it, or `open client.html` / `start client.html`).
+Open `client.html` in a browser.
 Enter a name and a room, leave the server field as `ws://localhost:8765` (default), and click **Join**.

 Open it in a few more browser tabs (or send it to friends on your network,